drand/drand/README.md

 ### Setup

-First we need to setup the drand daemon by generating its long-term key pair and setting up the group configuration file `group.toml`.
+First we need to setup the drand daemon by generating its long-term key pair and setting up the group configuration file.

 #### Long-Term Key